priyadarshi/Applozic-Chat-SDK-Documentation/README.md

            "type" : 12,                                        // required
            "message" : 'TEXT_MESSAGE'                          // required
         };
+$applozic.fn.applozic('sendMessage', 'PUT_MESSAGE_JSON_HERE');
 ```

+Useful for cases where you want to send the visitor's info in background to the other party.

  **NOTE**- Call **sendMessage** function only after plugin initailization.
 For reference use **init()** function explained in Step 5.

 #### Step 13: To add auto suggest users list in search field use below html element id (optional)